-Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater UCF
+Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater Central Florida

 “That was something that I needed,’’ he said.
 “Something that taught me, something that built me to be a better person.’’

-Earlier in the week, the two told reporters that in preparation for the event they scoured the internet looking for “inspiring commencement speeches,” quickly coming across one from former President Barack Obama.
+Earlier in the week, the two told reporters that in preparation for the event they scoured the internet looking for “inspiring commencement speeches,” and coming across one from former President Barack Obama.

 “I don’t think I’m going to top that one,” Shaquill said, according to TampaBay.com.